FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/03-remission-recovery-and-what-improvement-can-mean.md

 # Remission, Recovery, and What Improvement Can Mean

-> **Working draft:** This page was automatically generated and is [looking for contributors and reviewers](https://fnd-education-project.github.io/FND-Education/).

 This is a short introduction.
 Later modules will discuss treatment, rehabilitation, setbacks and long-term management in much more detail.
 Here, we only need enough information to understand what people may mean when they talk about getting better.

 ***